TOWARD A CHRISTIAN HUMANISM – A THEOLOGICAL PROJECT

 PART I – CONTEXT & METHOD

-What is the broad historical and cultural context of the current crisis and what sort of theological and methodological response is appropriate?
-In these essays I argue that Western culture is entering a post-secular, post-Christian period.
+In these essays I argue that Western culture has entered a post-secular, post-Christian period.
 Various intellectual trends formed during the Enlightenment have secularized the culture, particularly naturalism.
 Most of Christian theology has not risen to the occasion, choosing to cling to outdated theologies, methods, and thinking, rather than properly respond to the challenge by updating its intellectual foundations to align with postmodern reality.

 PART II – THE APPLICATION

 This second set of theological essays are broad applications of this manner and style of theology.
-They discuss a renewed understanding of the nature of divinity which aligns with human experience and science, as well as the best of human religious imagination inspired by vigorous mythopoesis.
-It also applies insights from Historical Jesus scholarship, hermeneutics, and cutting edge textual scholarship.
+They discuss a renewed understanding of the Christian vision which aligns with human experience and science, as well as the best of human religious imagination inspired by vigorous mythopoesis.
+It also applies insights from Historical Jesus scholarship, hermeneutics, and cutting edge textual scholarship, along with personalist anthropology, and various forms of phenomenological and postmodern thinking.

-The result is something of a Christian Humanism, one that deemphasizes abstract metaphysics, ungrounded supernatural claims, and magical thinking, while offering a vigorous proclamation and defense of human dignity that opposes the dehumanizing forces of empire, secularism, and nihilism.
+The result is something of a Christian Humanism, one that moves beyond abstract metaphysics, poorly grounded supernatural claims, and magical thinking, while offering a vigorous, beautiful proclamation and defense of human dignity that opposes the dehumanizing forces of empire, secularism, and nihilism.
 This Christian Humanism retains what’s central and vital to the Christian tradition, operating in what Brian Mclaren has described as a broad and generous orthodoxy.

 All content copyrighted with all rights reserved.
 Gregory Gronbacher, 2021.
 (C)